tekknikk/ansible-hypertable/README.md

 2) Newrelic.
 If you don't have a newrelic key or don't want to use newrelic, then comment out the new relic roles in /build.yml on lines 18, 30 and 43.

-3) Build variable: keyname
-This key needs to already exist.
-Enter just the name and do not include the .pem file extension.

 TODO
 1) Describe build variables
-2) Templatize file Capfile.user_config.json.j2 WIP
-3) Create and save security key. reove from build var list suppied by user.